Preparing your infrastructure to deploy in-house apps

 For the server, add the MIME types to the web service’s MIME types settings:

 For Microsoft’s Internet Information Server (IIS), use IIS Manager to add the MIME type in the Properties page of the server:

 Network configuration requirements

 If a device is connected to a closed internal network, you must let it access the following:

 https://ax.init.itunes.apple.com: The device obtains the current file-size limit for downloading apps over the cellular network.
 If this website isn’t reachable, installation may fail.

 https://ppq.apple.com: The device contacts this website to check the status of the distribution certificate used to sign the provisioning profile.

-To prepare your in-house app for wireless distribution, you build an archived version (an .ipa file), and a manifest file that enables wireless distribution and installation of the app.
+To prepare your proprietary in-house app for wireless distribution, you build an archived version (a .ipa file), and a manifest file that enables wireless distribution and installation of the app.

-Use Xcode to create a versioned archive of your app, and then export the app for enterprise distribution.
+Use Xcode to create a versioned archive of your app, and then export the app for distribution to the organization.
 Xcode uses the distribution certificate and includes the appropriate provisioning profile.

 The manifest file is an XML property list (.plist file) used by Apple devices to find, download, and install apps from your web server.
 The manifest file is created by Xcode, using information you provide when you share an archived app for distribution to an organization.
 To view the list of attributes and associated values, see Install Application Command on the Apple Developer website.